 The trouble code P0174 means that the air to fuel ratio in your car’s engine is off.
-Specifically it’s saying the system is too lean, meaning there is too much air in the mix.
+Specifically, it’s saying the system is too lean, meaning there is too much air in the mix.
 It’s differentiated from the similar code P0171 because it points you to bank 2 of your system.

 A ratio of 14.7 parts air to 1 part fuel is ideal for modern combustion engines.
-When the ratio of air to fuel is higher, the powertrain control module adjusts by injecting more fuel.
+When the air ratio to fuel is higher, the powertrain control module adjusts by injecting more fuel.
 P0174 triggers when these adjustments get too big and the system’s having trouble getting the correct ratio.

 What Are The Symptoms of The P0171 and P0714 Code?